This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - TPN: TPN stands for total parenteral nutrition.
 It is also called hyperalimentation.
 It provides your body with nutrition such as protein, sugar, vitamins, minerals, and sometimes fat (lipids).
 TPN is used when you have problems with eating or digesting food.
 TPN is usually put into your body through a large IV catheter, such as a central line.
 You may need TPN for several days or longer.

-- Nasogastric tube feeding: A nasogastric (NG) tube is put into your nose and down into your stomach.
-Liquid food may be given through your NG tube to improve your nutrition.
+- A nasogastric (NG) tube may be put into your nose and down into your stomach.
+Liquid food may be given through your NG tube.